-- 1. Complete CN 501, 502, 504, 505, and CM 506, at least one year of coursework with a GPA of at least 3.0, and ten hours of personal psychotherapy. - 2.
-Pass CN501 clinical competencies of empathy, respect, self-other awareness, and supervisory alliance. - 3.
+- 1. Complete CN 501, 502, 504, 505, and CM 506, at least one year of coursework with a GPA of at least 3.0, and ten hours of personal psychotherapy.
+Complete at least 10 hours of personal psychotherapy with a licensed LPCC, LMFT, LCSW, or Psy.D. or an advanced associate (with 2,000+ hours logged toward licensure).
+The remaining 20 of the 30 hours program requirement must be completed before graduation. - 2.
+Pass CN501 clinical competencies of empathy, respect, self-other awareness, and supervisory alliance.
+Receive approval from staff and faculty through the Professional Assessment of Candidates (PAC) review process. - 3.
 You may schedule an appointment with the Clinical Field Placement Coordinator for more information on appropriate sites to which you may apply. - 4.
 Prepare resume, contact sites, and set up interviews. - 5.
-Prepare yourself for interviews by reviewing the information in the site specific online catalog on the CA Practicum/Internship Resources Page in the Online Classrooms. - 6.
 Obtain liability insurance.
 See the insurance section of the Handbook for more information about insurance coverage.
 A COPY OF YOUR INSURANCE POLICY FACE SHEET MUST BE SUBMITTED BEFORE YOU START SEEING CLIENTS DURING YOUR PRACTICUM OR INTERNSHIP.
 Students who have not submitted their insurance policy face sheet by the first day of practicum/internship class will be dropped from the class.
-Client contact hours will not be counted and students will not be allowed to continue in class until the completed form is received. - 7.
-Return a copy with original signatures of the Internship Agreement to the Administrative Assistant, for the site at which you have been accepted.
-This is to be submitted no later than the second week of practicum/internship class.
-Client contact hours will not be counted and students may not be allowed to continue in class until this has been submitted.
+Client contact hours will not be counted and students will not be allowed to continue in class until the completed form is received.

-- 8. Register for Practicum/Internship CM 530, 531, 532, or 533, respectively.
-To continue seeing clients, students may register for CM539. - 9.
+- 6. Return a copy with original signatures of the Internship Agreement to the Administrative Assistant, for the site at which you have been accepted.
+This is to be submitted the first week of practicum/internship class.
+Client contact hours will not be counted and students may not be allowed to continue in class until this has been submitted. - 7.
+Register for Practicum/Internship CM 530, 531, 532, or 533, respectively.
+To continue seeing clients, students may register for CM539. - 8.
 Maintain record of hours throughout internship.
-BBS Weekly Hours of Experience Forms, Hours Forms 1 (Client contact and Supervision hours), and 2 (Other Activities form) must be completed and signed separately for each site. - 10.
+BBS Weekly Hours of Experience Forms, Hours Forms 1 (Client contact and Supervision hours), and 2 (Other Activities form) must be completed and signed separately for each site. - 9.
 When the semester ends, turn in signed original forms to the Counseling Administrative Assistant.
 It is wise to keep an additional copy of these forms for your own records.